Looking to get rid of some old junk? Your unused stuff could be someone else's treasure.

 How much work do you have to do?
 You're the one to set an asking price, as well as a minimum price, but if you can't decide, Chairish can suggest a price that's likely to help you sell your item quickly.
 You can't just list any old item, either: Chairish must approve the listing based on your pictures and whether there's demand for the item’s particular style.
 After that, the listing will be live within five working days.
 If an item doesn't sell after 30 days, you'll be encouraged to drop the price.

-Fees: There's a 20% commission fee, and buyers have 48 hours to return shipped goods.
+Fees: There's a 20% commission fee for the first $2,500 of the item' sale amount, 12% commission for any amount over $2,500 but less than $25,000 and a 3% commission for any remaining amount over $25,000, and buyers have 48 hours to return shipped goods.
 Payment isn't credited to your account until the return period ends.
 (If a buyer picks up in person, then the return period ends at the time of pickup and you'll presumably have been paid cash in hand.)

 Overall: Good for selling high-value homeware to people who are likely to appreciate it.

 Over 60 million people use Craigslist every month, posting anything from jobs to event listings.
-The buying and selling of secondhand goods represents a brisk trade on an overflowing marketplace that still looks like a 90s-era message board (the iOS and Android apps are much more polished).
+The buying and selling of secondhand goods represents a brisk trade on an overflowing marketplace that still looks like a 90s-era message board.
 It's often the place to pick up a bargain from people who just want to get rid of their stuff.

 Best for: Nearly anything in your house, particularly big things such as appliances and furniture.
 Smaller items like clothing or accessories are better suited to other sites.